 Additionally, modular data centers allow for on-site and off-site work in parallel, which reduces time as compared to a linear, entirely on-site construction process.
 Particularly, this is relevant for prefabricated data halls, prefabricated power modules, and prefabricated cooling modules.

 2) Cost Savings

 Modular data centers deliver cost savings by using standardization and reducing on-site labor:

-- Standardization: economies of scale can be realized through the use of standardized designs and components, which allow for more predictable and manageable costs.
-Specifically, through supply chain management, raw materials and components can be purchased in volume, instead of on a project-by-project time-sensitive basis, as is the case with traditional data centers
+- Standardization: Economies of scale can be realized through the use of standardized designs and components, which allow for more predictable and manageable costs.
+Specifically, through supply chain management, raw materials and components can be procured in bulk, rather than on a project-by-project and time-sensitive basis, as is often the case with traditional data centers

 Overall, a data center’s power (electrical) systems and cooling systems are two of the most expensive categories when constructing a traditional data center, representing 40% to 45% and 15% to 20% of total build costs, respectively.
 Standardization, in particular, helps to reduce these power and cooling system costs.

 Modular data center construction – particularly for prefabricated data halls, prefabricated power modules, and prefabricated cooling modules – involves an on-site powered shell and core being fitted-out incrementally with IT, power, and cooling infrastructure, based on demand from customers.
 This approach allows for the gradual build-up of infrastructure to match the specific requirements of a customer, which could be a commitment in the form of a pre-lease for data center capacity.